bruno222/plugin-zendesk-addname/README.md

 # Pre-requisite

 This plugin only works when the official out-of-the-box Zendesk plugin is also installed.
-[So make sure to install this Zendesk Plugin one first](https://www.twilio.com/docs/flex/admin-guide/integrations/zendesk).
+[So make sure to install this official plugin first](https://www.twilio.com/docs/flex/admin-guide/integrations/zendesk).

 # To install it